kincommunity/KinTipper/README.md

 ## Built With

 * [PRAW](https://github.com/praw-dev/praw) - Used to interact with the reddit API
-* [pyEthereum](https://github.com/ethereum/pyethereum) - Used to generate a wallet
+* [pyEthereum](https://github.com/Ethereum/pyEthereum) - Used to generate a wallet
-* [erc20token-sdk-python](https://github.com/kinfoundation/erc20token-sdk-python) - Used to send/recive data from the ethereum network
+* [erc20token-sdk-python](https://github.com/kinfoundation/erc20token-sdk-python) - Used to send/recive data from the Ethereum network